 To achieve maximum proficiency in a language, majors must, and minors are strongly encouraged to, spend one or two full semesters in an immersion experience where the language is spoken.
-Two courses maximum (minimum three credits each) may be counted toward the major for one semester overseas, four courses maximum (minimum three credits each) for two semesters.
+Two courses maximum (minimum three credits each) may be counted toward the major for one semester overseas, four courses maximum (minimum three credits each) for two semesters, unless the Department Chairman approves otherwise.
 Majors must complete one advanced course in their major area on the Fisher campus after returning from foreign study.
 Information on the College Foreign Study Program is available from the director of Foreign Study, department chair, or on the Foreign Study website.